Shotgun wedding

-A shotgun wedding is a wedding arranged in response to pregnancy resulting from premarital sex.
+A shotgun wedding is a wedding arranged in response to a pregnancy.
 The phrase comes from the figurative imagining that the relatives of the pregnant bride threaten the reluctant male groom with a shotgun in order to ensure that he marries the woman.

 Rationale

 One purpose of such a wedding can be to get recourse from the man for the act of impregnation; another reason is trying to ensure that the child is raised by both parents.
-In some cases, as in early U.S. and in the Middle East, a major objective was restoring the social honor of the mother.
-The practice is a loophole method of preventing the birth of illegitimate children, or if the marriage occurs early enough in the gestation period, to conceal the fact that conception had already occurred prior to marriage.
+In some cases, as in the early United States and in the Middle East, a major objective was restoring the social honor of the mother.
+The practice is a loophole method of preventing the birth of illegitimate children or, if the marriage occurs early enough in the gestation period, to conceal the fact that conception had already occurred prior to marriage.

 In some societies, the stigma attached to pregnancy out of wedlock can be enormous, and coercive means (in spite of the legal defense of undue influence) for gaining recourse are often seen as the prospective father-in-law's "right".
 Often, a couple will arrange a shotgun wedding without explicit outside encouragement, and some religious groups consider it a moral imperative to marry in that situation.

 By culture

-Middle East
+West Asia

-Premarital sexual relations remain taboo across all social strata throughout the Arab world.
+Premarital sexual relations remain taboo across all social strata throughout the Islamic and Arab world.
 In many cases, fornication is illegal and even a criminal offence under Sharia law.
 Even when it is not, the social response can be extreme, especially against women who have lost their virginity prior to marriage.

 In Arabian culture, shotgun weddings serve to obscure the fact that a baby was conceived prior to marriage.
 When that proves impossible, the social standing of the couple involved is irreparably damaged.
 Nevertheless, shotgun weddings help prevent the individuals involved, especially the women, from becoming social pariahs.

 Apart from instances of regional slang, there is no universal, specific term for "shotgun weddings" in Arabic.
 This is because they are not recognised as a regular social phenomenon and because a successfully conducted Middle Eastern shotgun wedding is generally unknown to the guests.
 In some Persian Gulf nations, the term "police station marriage" (Arabic: زواج مخفر) may be the closest colloquial analogue for the concept of a "shotgun wedding".